HadrienMP/result/README.md

 Result
 ======
 Provides a result monad for **jvm** based applications.
 If you don't know what a monad is, you still can use Result.
-It is a just an interface that has two implementations, **Success** and **Error**.
-It is a good way to represent the output of a function that can fail.

-You can store the result of your function in Success if it succeeded.
-And store the result of your function, and store the reason for the failure in Error.
+Just think of Result as a box that can contain either a success result or an error.
+Once you have the box, you have access to function to transform the success result, extract it, act on successes or failures and more.

-An Arolla blog post will explore in further details, how this can be useful in error management.
+It is very handy for error management and railway programming.
+A blog post will soon describe how it can be handy as an error mangement tool.

 Install
 -------